 “We plan on exporting one of your products (insert model name and number here) and I need to determine export licensing requirements.
 What is the export classification of your product?
 Please provide the ECCN or USML category.”

 Typically, you’ll receive an answer within one or two business days.
-When you get the classification response, forward the vendor response in an email requesting international shipping clearance to exportcontrol@lbl.gov and include the following information:
+When you get the classification response, upload their email to this form when requesting international shipping export control review, and include the following information:

 - Technical description of each item